imrushi/imrushi.github.io/content/posts/rpi-home-server.md

 | ---------------------------- | ----------------------------------------------- | -------- | ------------ |
 | [Plex](https://www.plex.tv/) | [GitHub](https://github.com/plexinc/pms-docker) | torrent  | -            |

-Plex is a media server application that lets you stream your own collection of movies, Tv shows, music and photos to various devices.
-It's kind of personal stream services **_Service-Which-Must-Not-Be-Named_**, but with complete control over your content and how you access it.
-It centralizes your media collection, offers flexible streaming options, and provides a user-friendly interface for various devices.
+Plex is a media server application that lets you stream your own collection of movies, TV shows, music, and photos to various devices.
+It's like a personal streaming service, but with complete control over your content and how you access it.
+Plex centralizes your media collection, offers flexible streaming options, and provides a user-friendly interface for various devices.
 Add your movies, TV shows, music, and photos to a server (computer, NAS) running the Plex Media Server software.
 Then, access that content from any Plex app on various devices like smartphones, tablets, smart TVs, game consoles, and even streaming devices.

 ### Overseerr